-The other advantage that the CJP office enjoys is that most criminal and juvenile justice-related federal funding streams are managed by the SCDPS, OHSJP.
+The other advantage that the Criminal Justice Programs office enjoys is that most criminal and juvenile justice-related federal funding streams are managed by the SCDPS, OHSJP.
 With the exception of Homeland Security funding (administered by SLED) and Victims Services grants (administered by SCAG), virtually all justice-related formula grants from USDOJ's Office of Justice Programs flow through the SCDPS, OHSJP.
 Because these funding streams are under the management of one office, staff on various programs work very closely together and routinely share funding recommendations and funding policy position information to avoid overlap, duplication, and waste.
 This close communication is also utilized to coordinate and complement funding patterns.
-For example, several years ago it was an announced priority that School Resource Officers should be placed in all high schools and middle schools wherever possible and as rapidly as possible.
-Local units of government, school districts, and local law enforcement rarely had the funds to create new positions and had limited capacity to insure standardization of duties.
-Criminal Justice Programs was able to coordinate JAG funding with funding under the Juvenile Accountability Block Grant program.
-These funding streams were strategically deployed to maximize officer coverage and to further coordinate with federal funding through the state Department of Education.
-The result was that schools in South Carolina were afforded the presence of School Resource Officers quickly, in a standardized and rational manner, and that all schools were afforded the opportunity to acquire these resources on a fair and transparent basis.
-Please also refer to the South Carolina State Strategy - Justice Assistance Grant Program Federal Fiscal Years 2019 - 2023 section titled "Coordination Efforts" and subtitled "Strategy Development Coordination" (pages 1-2).
+For example, The South Carolina General Assembly has designated non-recurring state funds for the purpose of providing financial assistance to local units of government for the purchase of body armor for its law enforcement officers.
+Funds pay for up to 100 percent of allowable vests, taxes, and shipping purchases for vests used in the ordinary course of police duty.
+The Criminal Justice Programs was able to coordinate JAG funding with this state funding, known as the Body Armor Assistance Grant (BAAG) Program.
+These funding streams were strategically deployed to maximize funding for vests and to further coordinate with federal funding, like the Patrick Leahy